The Alchemy of Calm: Adaptogens for Menopause Anxiety in Your Second Spring

 What Are Adaptogens for Menopause Anxiety?

-Adaptogens are botanicals and mushrooms that may help the body adapt to stress.
+Adaptogens are botanicals and fungi that may help the body adapt to stress.
 Rather than acting as strong sedatives or stimulants, they are often described as supporting balance in the stress-response system over time.
 Some adaptogens have been studied for their effects on mood, sleep, resilience, and hormonal transitions.

 Emerging research and traditional use suggest that certain adaptogens may help support: